Paisley Football and Shinty Club: Shinty

-By 1856, the club was had seemingly gained royal approval.
+By 1856, the club had seemingly gained royal approval.
 It was now deemed the Paisley Royal Football and Shinty Club.
 At the start the shinty club had no competition to play; and so the club divided its player squad into two sides and played their matches in that manner.
 The split that they decided on was that of the church; the Free Church of Scotland were one side, and the Church of Scotland and others were on the other.

 Betting on the matches made the Free Church of Scotland players favourites, bookmakers giving them odds of 3 to 1 for winning the match on 22 March 1856.
 More than a hundred people turned out to spectate, and largely cheered on the favourites having invested in them.
 Nevertheless, the match ended in a draw with 3 hales each.
 Although the players were nominally from the same club, it was a very hard-fought match and one of the players had his thumb shattered in the battle.

 Crowds watching the shinty escalated rapidly and two months later their matches were being watched by over a thousand spectators.

 The shinty club became known as Paisley Shinty Club.
 It lasted longer than the rugby club, the Post Office directory having an entry for the Paisley Shinty Club in 1924.